The Best Caribbean Destinations for an Easy Beach Getaway

 The most popular beach destination in Cuba, Varadero is a long barrier island that juts off the northern coast of Cuba two hours east of Havana and dishes up the powdery white sand and turquoise waters of your tropical dreams.
 Playa Azul is the main place to relax, from which you can head out on a catamaran cruise or just sip a coco frio in the shade of a palm.
 All-inclusive resorts line the shore, but opt for a casa particular (room in a private home) to put more money directly into the hands of the locals, who are just as curious and eager to meet Americans as you are to meet them.
 When it’s time to party somewhere other than the beach, The Beatles Bar goes off with live rock bands, mojitos, and the smooth, smooth dance moves for which Cubans are famous. —Terry Ward

 Carlisle Bay, Antigua

-Antigua claims to have 365 beaches in its 108 square miles: One for every day of the year, the locals will happily tell you.
-And while you’ll get about as many answers when you ask said locals for the “best” on the island as you will asking New Yorkers where to get the “best” slice of pizza, it’s hard to beat he combination of seclusion, scenery, snorkeling, and pristine water you’ll find in Carlisle Bay.
+Antigua claims to have 365 beaches in its 108 square miles—one for every day of the year, the locals will happily tell you.
+And while you’ll get about as many answers when you ask said locals for the “best” on the island as you will asking New Yorkers where to get the “best” slice of pizza, it’s hard to beat the combination of seclusion, scenery, snorkeling, and pristine water you’ll find in Carlisle Bay.